ProReNata/VueRestResource/README.md

 Param 1: _Object instance_, the pointer to the Vue instance consuming the API
-Param 2: _Number_, the id of the model you want to get
+Param 2: _Number_, the id of the model you want to get Param 3: _Function_, A callback passing you (data, store).
+When using this the Store is not getting updated automatically anymore.

 The `.get` method fetches a specific object from the server and puts the resource data with id in the store.